 Keyword Configurations

 Many keywords have configuration options that can be set.
 For instance, if you’re using a keyword to ask the user a question, you’ll need to specify what question you’re actually asking.
-The most important configurations that keywords have are set using a colon (i.e. “:”) right after the keyword.
+The most important configurations that keywords have are set using a colon (“:”) right after the keyword.
 Below is a simple example.
 To ask a question, one uses the question keyword, which is written *question.
 But, you’ll need to make it clear what you want the text of the question to be, so you’ll use a colon to configure this.
 Here’s a simple example of a GT program that asks a question.

 *question: How are you feeling today, Dracula?